Hardware at Cloudflare (Ep3)

 And we don't want to have to move because sometimes it's really important for us to be close to our customers, given the privacy and the connectivity that we strive for as a company.

-So, you know, we've learned to develop and to work with the co-locations or to make that happen for us.
+So, you know, we've learned to develop and to work with the co-locations, or to make that happen for us and then for our customers.

-I would, I would say if you, when you look at Cloudflare, like we're one of the most interconnected Internet exchange populated companies on the planet right now.
+I would, I would say, when you look at Cloudflare, like we're one of the most interconnected Internet exchange populated companies on the planet right now.

-So, you know, putting equipment that's, you know, 60, 80, a hundred miles away is not, you know, an adequate service for our customers.
+So, you know, putting equipment that's, you know, 60, 80, 100 miles away is not, you know, an adequate service for our customers.

 Because we want to make sure that the customers are getting a constant kind of like a SLA driven kind of performance out of what they expect when they sign up for Cloudflare.